slouc/concurrency-in-scala-with-ce/README.md

 Here are some recommendations on which implementation to use for each of the scenarios described earlier:

 - Non-blocking asynchronous operations:
-  - `newFixedThreadPool`
+  - `Executors.newFixedThreadPool`

 - Blocking asynchronous operations:
-  - `newCachedThreadPool`
+  - `Executors.newCachedThreadPool`

 - CPU-heavy operations:
+  - For long-running tasks: `Executors.newFixedThreadPool`
-  - For many small tasks: `new ForkJoinPool`
+  - For many small tasks: `new ForkJoinPool` (not available in `Executors`)
-  - For long-running tasks: `newFixedThreadPool`

 ### Scheduling and ExecutionContext

-Now that the thread pools are set up, we are ready to start submitting tasks to their respective thread pools.
-In our program, we will simply submit a task for execution, and it will get executed at some point when it's assigned a thread.
+Now that the thread pools are set up, we are ready to start submitting tasks to them.
+In our program, we will simply submit a task for execution, and it will get executed at some point when it's assigned to a thread.
 This assignment is done by the *scheduler*.

 There are two ways scheduling can be achieved:

 - Preemptive scheduling:
   Scheduler suspends the currently running task in order to execute another one
-- Cooperative scheduling (or cooperative yielding):
+- Cooperative scheduling (or "cooperative yielding"):
   Tasks suspend themselves, meaning that the currently running task at some point voluntarily suspends its own execution, so that the scheduler can give the thread to other tasks

-The role of the scheduler is played by the `ExecutionContext` ([docs](https://docs.scala-lang.org/overviews/core/futures.html#execution-context)).
-Every `ExecutionContext` schedules threads within one assigned thread pool.
+Role of the scheduler is played by the `ExecutionContext` ([docs](https://docs.scala-lang.org/overviews/core/futures.html#execution-context)).
+Every `ExecutionContext` schedules threads only within its assigned thread pool.

-In Scala, there is one global `ExecutionContext`, available as `ExecutionContext.global`.
+In Scala, there is one global `ExecutionContext`.
-Global EC is backed by the `ForkJoinPool`.
+It is backed by the `ForkJoinPool` and it is available as `ExecutionContext.global`.

 Whichever underlying Java executor you rely on, your level of granularity is going to be threads.
 Threads don't cooperate.
 They execute their given set of commands, and the operating system makes sure that they all get some chunk of the CPU time.
 That's why I can be typing this text, listening to music and compiling some code, all at the same time.

-So, in order to allow tasks submitted to the `ExecutionContext` to use the principle of cooperative yielding, we have to explore the concept of **fibers**.
+So, in order to allow tasks submitted to the `ExecutionContext` to use the principle of cooperative yielding, we have to explore the concept of **fibers**, which belong to a more general concept of [green threads](#green-threads).

-Later we will also look at cooperative yielding [into more detail](#io).
-Note that fibers belong to a more general concept of [green threads](#green-threads) which share cooperative yielding as one of the characteristics.
+We will explore fibers and cooperative yielding in [later sections](#fibers), but before we do that, we need to become familiar with some programming constructs from the Cats-Effect library.

-## Cats IO basics
+## Cats-Effect IO basics

-### Introduction
+### Overview

 Type `IO` ([docs](https://typelevel.org/cats-effect/datatypes/io.html)) is used for encoding side effects as pure values.
-In other words, it allows us to model the operations from the other side of asynchronous boundary in our synchronous code.
+In other words, it allows us to model operations from the other side of asynchronous boundary in our synchronous code.

 There are two main groups of `IO` values - those that model:
 - synchronous computations
 - asynchronous computations

-A somewhat different definition of `IO` capabilities is that it contains:
+A somewhat different definition is that `IO` consists of two things:
-- an FFI for side-effectful asynchronous functions (e.g. `async` and `cancelable`; see section [Asynchronous methods (FFI)](#asynchronous-methods-ffi))
+- FFI (Foreign Function Interface) for side-effectful asynchronous functions; see section [Asynchronous methods (FFI)](#asynchronous-methods-ffi)).
+Examples: `async` and `cancelable`.
-- combinators defined either directly inside `IO` or coming from type classes (`pure`, `map`, `flatMap`, `delay`, `start` etc.)
+- Combinators defined either directly inside `IO` or coming from type classes.
+Examples: `pure`, `map`, `flatMap`, `delay`, `start` etc.

 ### Synchronous methods

-Most common methods for modeling synchronous computations using `IO` are:

-Here are several ways of producing `IO` values in a "static" way:
+Here are several ways of producing synchronous `IO` values in a "static" way:
 ```
 object IO {
   ...